eliasthiman/PoisonedX/README.md

 ## Technologies Used

 - **JavaScript**: All the base code has a object oriented design and is using the design from Rune SDK.
 The style of the code is in ES5 (Ecmascript 5).
+- **Electron**: Electron is the main environment to run the game in.
+It is also possible to run it in Chrome!

 ## Installation